 COMPETING WITH PURE HEART National Games occur every two years, alternating between Summer and Winter Games.
-The Games provide athletes with an intellectual disability an opportunity to showcase their talents and test their skills against their peers.

-The Special Olympics Canada Winter Games included more than 1,200 athletes, coaches, managers and mission staff from across Canada at the weeklong competition from February 2-529 in Thunder Bay, Ontario.
-Special Olympics athletes competed in eight winter sports (5-ph bowling, alpine sking, cross-country sking, curling, figure skating, floor hockey, snowshoeing and speed skating), which served as the qualifying event for Special Olympics Team Canada to

-Along with the 800 friends and family that cheered on the athletes, SOC was joined by more than 60 individuals representing National Partners, including the Government of Canada, along with Special Olympics Canada Board members, Special Olympics Canada Board members, Special Olympics Canada staff. selection for the Special Olympics World Games Kazan 2022.
+The Games provide athletes with an intellectual disability an opportunity to showcase their talents and text their skills against their peers.
+The Special Olympics Canada Winter Games included more than 1,200 athletes, coaches, managers and mission staff from arcsors Canada at the weeklong competition from February 25-29 in Thunder Bay, Ontario, Special Olympics athletes competed in eight winter sports (5-pin bowling, Jajine skiing, cross-country skiing, cruting, figure skaing, Noor hockys, snownboeing and specel skaing), which served as the qualifying event for Special Olympics Team Canada selection for the Special Olympics World Games Kazan 2023.
+Along with the 800 friends and family that cheered on the athletes, SOC was joined by more than 60 individuals representing National Partners, including the Government of Canada, along with Special Olympics Canada Board members, Special Olympics Chapters, special guests and Special Olympics canada staff.
 Watch the video to experience the Games: www.bit.ly/ThunderBaySOC2020

-THE HEART OF THE MOVEMENT

-Grassroots programs are the foundation of Special Olympics Canada - it's who we are and what we stand for.
-Our grassroots programs reach more than 41,000 athletes with an intellectual disability and are sustained by more than 17,000 volunteers in communities across the country.
+THE HEART OF THE MOVEMENT Grassoots programs are the foundation of Special Olympics Canada - It's who we are and what we stand for: Our grassroots programs reach more than 41,000 athletes with an intellectual disability and are sustained by more than 17,000 volunteers in communities across the country.
 What happens in our communities every day is the heart and soul of Special Olympics - the very reason we exist and the vehicle by which we deliver on our mission.

-Special Olympics Canada, inclusive of its 12 Provincial/Territorial Chapters, was significantly impacted by the global COVID-19 pandemic.
-When in-person programming across Canada was suspended in order to keep our communities safe, maintaining connection with our athletes became vital, and we turned our focus to expanding vitrual programming.
-For individuals with rellectual disabilities, Special Olympics is more than sport is a source of stability, essential to our athletes' physical and emotional well-being.
+Special Oympics Canada, inclusive of its 12 Provincial/Territorial Chapters, was significantly impacted by the global COVID-19 pandemic.
+When in-person programming across Canada was suspended in order to keep our communities safe, maintaining connection with our athletes became vital, and we turned our focus to expanding virtual programming.
+For individuals with intellectual disabilities, Special Olympics I more than sport - it is a source of stability, essential to our athletes physical and emotional well-being.
 As with many aspects of life during the pandemic, participation looked different this year - and our program statistics reflect that shift.
 We will continue to support our athletes on and off the field, until a safe return to play is possible.

-6

-THE YEAR IN NUMBERS

-COMMUNITY PROGRAMS

-Daily sport programs (in 18 sports) for all ages and a wide range of abilities, aimed at athletes who want to be active for life.
-In 316 communities across Canada:

-TOTAL NUMBER OF ATHLETES
+THE YEAR IN NUMBERS COMMUNITY PROGRAMS Daily sport programs (in 18 sports) for all ages and a wide range of abilities, aimed at athletes who want to be active for life.
+In 316 communities across Canada: TOTAL NUMBER OF ATHLETES

-49,931

-1,262

-TOTAL NUMBER OF VOLUNTEERS

-21,953

-17,736

 VOLUNTEERS ARE THE BACKBONE OF SPECIAL OLYMPICS.

+ACTIVE START

-ACTIVE START Programs for children between the ages of 2 and 6.
+Programs for children between the ages of 2 and 6.
 These programs provide children with opportunities to engage in active play and develop fundamental motor skills.

 TOTAL NUMBER OF ATHLETES

 FUNDAMENTALS

 A continuation of the Active Start program for athletes aged 7 to 12.
 Skills learned in this program provide support for everyday activities as well as a base for sports training and competition.

 TOTAL NUMBER OF ATHLETES

-1.976

 MULTISPORT (LEARN TO TRAIN)

 Introduces athletes to a number of sports they enjoy and may have a predisposition to playing.
-The intent is to build a multiskill foundation that will provide the athlete with options moving forward
+The intent is to build a multiskill foundation that will provide the athlete with options moving Forward

 TOTAL NUMBER OF ATHLETES

 HEALTHY ATHLETES

 To ensure athletes can perform at their best.
 Healthy Athletes provides individuals with an ID increased access to free healthcare through eight types of health screenings and nutrition education.

 TOTAL NUMBER OF SCREENINGS

-5,160

-UNIFIED SPORTS

-Athletes with an ID and partners without an ID are paired on teams.
+UNIFIED SPORTS Athletes with an ID and partners without an ID are paired on teams.
 2,768 Unified programs are being offered in a school setting.
 TOTAL NUMBER OF PARTICPANTS (ATHLETES, UNIFIED PARTNERS AND COACHES)

-5, C

-7,181

-2020